 A. An extension of schedule shall be granted only when a request for an extension is submitted in a timely fashion, generally at least thirty (30) days prior to expiration of the deadline for which the extension is requested, and good cause exists for granting the extension.
-15 All extensions shall be requested in writing.
+All extensions shall be requested in writing.
 The request shall specify:

-The deadline that is sought to be extended;
+1. The deadline that is sought to be extended;

-3. The reason(s) for the extension; and
+- 2. The length of the extension sought; - 3.
+The reason(s) for the extension; and